asher-miti/bus-app/README.md

 Firstly, thank you for viewing my project and giving me the opportunity to work on this over the last week, I enjoyed building this application and although I faced a lot of challenges throughout, I'm proud of what I was able to build.

-My project is deployed and viewable at: or alternatively you can run this locally by running:
+My project is deployed and viewable at: bus-times-app.netlify.app or alternatively you can run this locally by running:

 <npm install> to install frontend dependencies